-Item Previous Consolidated Fiscal Year (4/1/04~3/31/05) Current Consolidated Fiscal Year (4/1/05~3/31/06) 1 Scope of Consolidation (1) Number of consolidated subsidiaries: 18 Names of main consolidated subsidiaries DAITO SEIKI CO., LTD. TALK SYSTEM CO., LTD. THK America , Inc. THK Manufacturing of America , Inc. THK Europe B.V.
-THK GmbH THK Manufacturing of Europe S.A.S.
+Item Previous Consolidated Fiscal Year (4/1/04~3/31/05) Current Consolidated Fiscal Year (4/1/05~3/31/06) 1 Scope of Consolidation (1) Number of consolidated subsidiaries: 18 Names of main consolidated subsidiaries DAITO SEIKI CO., LTD. TALK SYSTEM CO., LTD. THK America , Inc. THK Manufacturing of America , Inc. THK GmbH THK Manufacturing of Europe S.A.S.
 DAITO SEIKI CO., LTD., which had been a subsidiary accounted for using equity method, became a wholly owned subsidiary through a stock swap on November 1, 2004, and therefore is included in consolidated subsidiaries effective from this consolidated fiscal year.
-THK (SHANGHAI) Co., LTD, DALIAN THK CO., LTD., and THK MANUFACTURING OF CHINA (LIAONING) CO., LTD., which had been unconsolidated subsidiaries effective from this fiscal year as their significance increased.
-THK MANUFACTURING OF (WUXI) CO., LTD. was established in March 2005, and therefore it is also included in consolidated subsidiaries.
-PGM Ballscrews Ltd., which had been a consolidated subsidiary, started its liquidation procedures and there was no more a parent-subsidiary relationship with THK, and therefore it is excluded from consolidated subsidiaries in this consolidated fiscal year, but its statement of liquidation process alone is included in the consolidated statement of income.
-(1) Number of consolidated subsidiaries: 20 Names of main consolidated subsidiaries DAITO SEIKI CO., LTD. TALK SYSTEM CO., LTD. THK America , Inc. THK Manufacturing of America , Inc. THK Europe B.V.
+THK (SHANGHAI) Co., LTD, DALIAN THK CO., LTD., and THK MANUFACTURING OF CHINA (LIAONING) CO., LTD., which had been unconsolidated subsidiaries, are included in consolidated subsidiaries.
+PGM Ballscrews Ltd., which had been a consolidated subsidiary, started its liquidation procedures and there was no more a parent-subsidiary relationship with THK, and therefore it is excluded from consolidated subsidiaries in this consolidated subsidiaries in this consolidated subsidiaries in this (1) Number of consolidated subsidiaries: 20 Names of main consolidated subsidiaries DAITO SEIKI CO., LTD. TALK SYSTEM CO., LTD. THK America , Inc. THK Manufacturing of America , Inc. THK Europe B.V.
 THK GmbH THK Manufacturing of Europe S.A.S.
 Newly established THK (CHINA) CO., LTD. and Beldex KOREA Corporation are included in consolidated subsidiaries effective from the current fiscal year.
-(2) Name of main unconsolidated subsidiaries (2) Name of main unconsolidated subsidiaries A main unconsolidated subsidiary is Nippon Slide CO., LTD. (Reason for excluding from the consolidation) The unconsolidated subsidiaries are small, Same as left and their total assets, sales, net income/loss (corresponding to equity portion) have no material effect on consolidated financial statements.
-2 Use of the Equity Method (1) Number of affiliated companies accounted for using the equity method: 1Name of the company: SAMICK LMS CO., LTD. (1) Number of affiliated companies accounted for using the equity method: 1 Name of the company: SAMICK LMS CO., LTD. DAITO SEIKI CO., LTD. became a wholly owned subsidiary of THK, and therefore it is excluded from a company accounted for using the equity method.
+(2) Name of main unconsolidated subsidiaries (2) Name of main unconsolidated subsidiaries A main unconsolidated subsidiary is Nippon Slide CO., LTD. Same as left (Reason for excluding from the consolidation) The unconsolidated subsidiaries are small, and their total assets, sales, net income/loss (corresponding to equity portion) have no material effect on consolidated financial statements.
+2 Use of the Equity Method (1) Number of affiliated companies accounted for using the equity method: 1Name of the company: SAMICK LMS CO., LTD. Number of affiliated companies accounted for using the equity method: Name of the company: SAMICK LMS CO., LTD. DAITO SEIKI CO., LTD. became a wholly owned subsidiary of THK, and therefore it is excluded from a company accounted for using the equity method.